-- The absolute value of the differential electrometer output voltage (the difference in voltage between the Working and Reference leads) exceeds 10 volts.
-This condition is known as an E Overload. - The control amplifier has lost control of the cell.

-Remember that the Reference 3000 can be operating with compliance limits of $\pm$ 1.5 Amps at $\pm$ 30 Volts or with compliance limits of $\pm$ 3.0 Amps at $\pm$ 15 Volts.

-The absolute value of the cell current may be trying to exceed the compliance current or the absolute value of the counter electrode voltage may be trying to exceed the compliance voltage setting.
-Either condition will be called a Control Overload.

-• The absolute value of the cell current has exceeded full scale on the current range presently in use.
+- The absolute value of the differential electrometer output voltage (the difference in voltage between the Working and Reference leads) exceeds 12 V. This condition is known as an E Overload. - The control amplifier has lost control of the cell. - Remember that the Reference 3000 can be operating with compliance limits of ± 1.5 A at ± 30 V or with compliance limits of ± 3.0 A at ± 15 V. - The absolute value of the cell current may be trying to exceed the compliance current, or the absolute value of the counter electrode voltage may be trying to exceed the compliance voltage setting.
+Either condition is a Control Overload. - The absolute value of the cell current has exceeded full scale on the current range presently in use.
 This condition is known as an I Overload.